 While COSMIC is loaded with features, it isn’t bulky, and Shapiro described it as “streamlined in size and cost.”
 He said he hopes it will be a model for future beamlines, both at ALS-U and at other synchrotron facilities.

 “I think what is really attractive about it is that it is a very compact instrument.
 It is high-performance and very stable,” he said.
 “It is very manageable and not very expensive.
 In that sense it should be very attractive for synchrotrons.”

-Read the original article on Lawrence Berkeley National Laboratory news center (Berkeley Lab).
+Read the original article on Lawrence Berkeley National Laboratory (Berkeley Lab).